malexanderlim/notion-second-brain/README.md

 4. Open the frontend URL in your browser.
 5. Select your desired Language Model from the dropdown.
 6. Type your query into the input box and press Enter or click "Query".
-7. View the answer, sources, model details, and estimated cost.
+7. View the answer, sources, model details, estimated cost, and the "Last Synced Entry" date.

 ### CLI Querying (Legacy/Alternative)